MoveInc/python-reso-api-example/README.md

   database.
 Incremental pulls run every hour once the full pull is done.
 The incremental run only updates listings.
 - The script will download 500 listings at a time and insert them into the db.
-  After all data is inserted/updated the photos will download if the script has been told to do so.

 ## Note